Doy Corp

 The Diversity Of Youth Corp

-At The Diversity Of Youth Corp, we are a community grassroot organization dedicated to providing meaningful resources, programs, and services that uplift and empower people of all ages.
-Our goal is to expand D.O.Y.’s impact so that every community across the country can benefit from our programs and services—ensuring accessible support and opportunities for all.
+D.O.Y. operates as a certified 501(c)(3) charitable organization.
+The Diversity of Youth Corporation (D.O.Y.) is a grassroots community organization dedicated to providing meaningful resources, programs, and services that uplift and empower individuals of all ages.
+Our goal is to expand D.O.Y.’s impact so that communities across the country can benefit from accessible support, transformative opportunities, and life-changing programs.

-D.O.Y. continues to expand its reach based on measurable community demand and demonstrated outcomes.
-The Diversity Of Youth Corp remains committed to building a healthy, sustainable future for both youth and elders.
-Together, we strive to cultivate stronger communities, enrich lives, sustain life and contribute the well-being of our planet.
+As community demand grows and measurable outcomes continue to demonstrate success, D.O.Y. remains committed to building a healthy, sustainable future for both youth and elders.
+Together, we strive to cultivate stronger communities, enrich lives, and sustain life by empowering individuals and strengthening the well-being of our planet.

 Our Structured Programs